-Amazon Prime Day 2017 is coming up on July 11th!
+Amazon Prime Day 2018 is coming up on July 16th!
 If Amazon has anything to do with it, this will be a record breaking day for Amazon and for FBA sellers.
-According to Amazon, FBA sellers enjoyed unit sales growth of 300% worldwide on the inaugural Prime Day in 2015.
+According to Amazon, Prime Day 2017 was their biggest sales day ever to that point!

 Prime Day promises to be a windfall in what is usually a slow season.
 But it wouldn’t be fun to discover that you didn’t collect sales tax, or didn’t collect the correct amount of sales tax on this multitude of sales.